gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 }
 ```

-Both the `region` and `role_arn` parameters are set to dynamic values, which will trigger those Terraform bugs.
+Both the `region` and `role_arn` parameters are set to dynamic values, which will trigger those OpenTofu/Terraform bugs.
 To work
 around it, run the following command:

 ```bash